 Generally, it is nice to see that people nowadays do get a lot more health-conscious and opt for healthier options and bread is one of those that you can really have a wide variety to choose from, especially nowadays.

-I like spelt mainly because I find that it is a lot better tolerated by my digestive system and I think this is a generality that applies to many digestive systems on most people, especially with age.
+I like spelt mainly because I find that it is a lot better tolerated by my digestive system and I think this is a generality that applies to many digestive systems in most people, especially with age.

-My love for rye and ground linseed bread and all of this dark shaded or speckled with grains bread must be coming from travelling to Scandinavian countries and Germany as they do have the best bread in the world without any shadow of a doubt.
+My love for rye and ground linseed bread and all of this dark shaded or speckled with grains bread must be coming from traveling to Scandinavian countries and Germany as they do have the best bread in the world without any shadow of a doubt.

 Rye and ground linseed bread/sourdough are truly delicious especially when you pair it with mature cheese or any smoked fish, because of its sweet and slightly nutty flavour.
 Some pros choose to make sourdough rye bread over five days or so but I find that crazy and totally unnecessary.